 - create a passion for active recreation and sport;

 - assist children in reaching their physical potential in a variety of sporting environments.

-We are fortunate to have purpose built facilitie of a large sports hall and extensive grounds, including a MUGA.
+We are fortunate to have purpose built facilities of a large sports hall and extensive grounds, including a MUGA and a 4G pitch.
 PE is taught as a discrete subject, in line with the expectations of the National Curriculum 2014.

 Wider sports provision: